 Examples of crop that are propagated by seeds are

-Modern techniques in Propagation of crop through seeds and fruit
+Modern techniques in crop Propagation through seeds and fruit

 Seed and fruit formation